pererabsdt/PCM-implementation-in-C/README.md

 ---

 This project was completed as a lab exercise for the Data Communication and Networking module in Semester 3 of the Computer Science and Engineering at University of Moratuwa.
-Please refer to your institution's guidelines on academic integrity and code sharing before using any code from this repository in your own assignments or projects.